 The University Counseling Center provides services that help students function optimally with regard to emotional, academic, social and psychological issues.

+Services are available to all students currently taking classes toward a degree.
 Most students using the Center are free of any mental illness.
 Our staff is experienced in supporting students through the normal developmental challenges of their current life stage.
 The Center is well used by our student leaders and academically most talented students.
-For students who encounter a more difficult condition such as depression, anxiety, panic, or disordered eating, the staff is also experienced in diagnosis, crisis intervention, and treatment of these conditions.
-Services are available to all students currently taking classes toward a degree.
+For students who encounter a more difficult condition such as depression, anxiety, panic, or disordered eating, the staff is also experienced in diagnosis, crisis intervention, and brief treatment of these conditions.
+However, because the Center is able to provide only short term counseling, students needing counseling with these more serious conditions will be referred to practitioners off campus.
+The Counseliing Center will help facilitate the referral.

 Room 206, Health Services Building , (610) 519-4050.
 The building is located at the Main entrance to campus, from Ithan Avenue, across from the Pavilion and the Business School.